-- Review the list of pupils with any particular individual needs, e.g. pupils who are allowed additional time, who need support from a scribe or who may need a transcript made at the end of the test. - Ensure that you know how to administer any access arrangements correctly by referring to the 2018 key stage 2 access arrangements guidance. - It is important that the pupils' names on their tests match the names on the test attendance register.
+- Review the list of pupils with any particular individual needs, e.g. pupils who are allowed additional time, who need support from a scribe or who may need a transcript made at the end of the test. - It is important that the pupils' names on their tests match the names on the test attendance register.
 Check with your test co-ordinator whether any pupil in your group is known by a different name in school, or has changed their name since pupil registration.
-This is so you can remind the pupil to write the correct name on their test paper. - Check that there are enough administrators to maintain adequate supervision during the test.
-You should consider the possibility that at least one test administrator might need to leave the room with a pupil. - Ensure that you understand how to deal with issues during the tests. - Write the school's name and DfE number on a board that is visible to all pupils. - Leave space on the board to write the start and finish times of the test.
+This is so you can remind the pupil to write the correct name on their test paper. - Write the school's name and DfE number on a board that is visible to all pupils. - Leave space on the board to write the start and finish times of the test.